-Product sales are primarily derived from cost-plus manufacturing and supply agreements with our collaboration partners and revenue is recognized in accordance with the terms of the related agreement.
+Product sales are primarily derived from cost-plus and fixed price manufacturing and supply agreements with our collaboration partners and revenue is recognized in accordance with the terms of the related agreement.
 We have not experienced any significant returns from our customers.

-Generally, we are entitled to royalties from our partners based on their net sales once their products are approved for commercial sale.
+Generally, we are entitled to royalties from our partners based on their net sales of approved products.
 We recognize royalty revenue when the cash is received or when the royalty amount to be received is estimable and collection is reasonably assured.